rob550-docs/rob550-docs.github.io/docs/botlab/mbot-system-setup-Pi5.md

 $ source ~/.bashrc
 ```
 This will let you run minicom using the command `start-minicom`.

-### 4. Manually enter bootloader mode

-If the firmware was successfully flashed, skip this step and proceed to the next.

-If your firmware flashing was not successful because using `mbot-uplaod-firmware` doesn't work for your mbot, you can manually enter the bootloader mode (namely let pico ready to get the firmware) by following instructions [here](/docs/botlab/how-to-guide/manually-enter-bootloader).

 ## Install the rest of the MBot Code